gsmendoza/gitara/README.markdown

 Bars
 ----

-Bars are the smallest expressions in Gitara, that is, a gitara file must have at least one bar.
+Bars are the smallest expressions in Gitara.
+That is, a gitara file must have at least one bar.
 The notes inside a bar follow [Lilypond syntax](http://lilypond.org/doc/v2.12/Documentation/user/lilypond-learning/Simple-notation).

     Gitara.define do
       bar do